astropy/photutils/docs/user_guide/grouping.rst

 ---------------

 To group sources, Photutils includes a tool called :class:`~photutils.psf.SourceGrouper`.
-This class organizes stars into groups by applying a technique known as hierarchical agglomerative clustering, which uses a distance-based criterion.
+This class organizes sources into groups by applying a technique known as hierarchical agglomerative clustering, which uses a distance-based criterion.
 This functionality is implemented using the `scipy.cluster.hierarchy.fclusterdata` function from the SciPy library.

-Typically, to group stars during PSF fitting, one would provide a :class:`~photutils.psf.SourceGrouper` object, configured with a minimum separation distance, directly to one of the PSF photometry classes.
+Typically, to group sources during PSF fitting, one would provide a :class:`~photutils.psf.SourceGrouper` object, configured with a minimum separation distance, directly to one of the PSF photometry classes.
-However, for the purpose of illustration, we will show how to use the SourceGrouper class independently to group stars within a sample image.
+However, for the purpose of illustration, we will show how to use the :class:`~photutils.psf.SourceGrouper` class independently to group stars within a sample image.

 The first step is to generate a simulated astronomical image that contains sources modeled as 2D Gaussians, which we will accomplish using